-Note that for simplicity, the two weakly supervised settings are all transductive, and all edges in the training set are considered labeled.
-Inspired by the N-way K-shot setting in few-shot learning~\cite{cheng2019few}, we explicitly set the size of the validation set to be equal (approximately equal in node-centric weakly supervised setting) to the size of the training set.
+In this study, the weakly supervised setting is transductive, and all edges in the training set are considered labeled.
+Inspired by the N-way K-shot setting in few-shot learning~\cite{cheng2019few}, we explicitly set the size of the validation set to be equal to the size of the training set.
 To make sure the results between weakly supervised settings I and II are comparable, we explicitly set the number of training edges of these two settings to be approximately the same.
-For random weakly supervised setting, the training edge set sizes are 20 for Bitcoin\_alpha, 70 for CollegeMSG, and 50 for Twitter.
-For node-centric weakly supervised setting, the number of hub nodes is set to 5 for Bitcoin\_alpha, 4 for CollegeMSG, and 2 for Twitter, resulting in an average of 21, 68.3, and 52.3 training edges, respectively, across three splits.
+Specifically, for the random weakly supervised setting, the training edge set sizes are 20 for Bitcoin\_alpha, 70 for CollegeMSG, and 50 for Twitter.
+For the node-centric weakly supervised setting, the number of hub nodes is set to 5 for Bitcoin\_alpha, 4 for CollegeMSG, and 2 for Twitter, resulting in an average of 21, 68.3, and 52.3 training edges, respectively, across three splits.